TIDAL SHIFTS

 TIDAL SHIFTS: REIMAGINE is the first music edition of MusicForTheSea’s ongoing series of releases and collaborations, inviting artists to give voice to the Ocean through art, science, and deep listening.

-The EP features contributions by IDRA, Oora, Vito Gatto, Kazuya Nagaya, and Coco Francavilla, with artwork by Marco Ciceri.
+The EP features contributions by composers IDRA, OORA, Vito Gatto, Kazuya Nagaya, and Coco Francavilla, with underwater acoustic research by Neus Pérez Gimeno from the University of Cádiz, and artwork by visual artist Marco Ciceri.

 TIDAL SHIFTS : REIMAGINE